Machu Picchu in February

 Stay one night in Aguas Calientes to avoid travel stress.

-Travel with operators experienced in rainy season.
+Travel with operators experienced in the rainy season.

 Avoid mountain hikes unless you are well prepared.